jimcomiskey-insurity/WorkflowGitEngineReplit/replit.md

 ## Overview

 This full-stack application manages insurance workflow configurations with integrated Git version control.
-It allows users to create, edit, and manage multi-phase insurance workflows with tasks, dependencies, role assignments, and automation flags.
-The system tracks changes, commits modifications, and synchronizes with a central Git repository, providing a robust solution for workflow configuration management.
+It supports **multiple insurance programs** (e.g., Auto Insurance, Home Insurance), each with its own isolated workflows, assets, data stores, and Git repositories.
+Users can create, edit, and manage multi-phase insurance workflows with tasks, dependencies, role assignments, and automation flags.
+The system tracks changes, commits modifications, and synchronizes with program-specific central repositories, providing a robust solution for workflow configuration management.
 It aims to streamline the process of defining and evolving insurance product workflows, enhancing efficiency and reducing errors in a highly regulated environment.

 ## User Preferences